neal-logan/dsba6211-summer2024/nophishing/README.md

 This project uses Multinomial Naive Bayes and Logistic Regression to detect malicious URLs.
 The model's preprocessing involves tokenization and TF-IDF vectorization.
 The project includes scripts for training and evaluating the model.

-This project is relevant mainly in that it provides an additoinal perspective on the topic.
+This project is relevant mainly in that it provides an additional perspective on the topic.

 ## Dataset

 The data was obtained from [HuggingFace](https://huggingface.co/datasets/pirocheto/phishing-url).

-The dataset is cleaned and partly preprocessed.
-In addition to the raw URL and binary phishing label, it contains 87 features, including:

-* 56 features extracted from URL syntax and structure,
-* 24 features generated from page content, and
-* 7 features obtained from external services.

-## EDA and Feature Selection

-## Final Models and Evaluation
+Please see data analysis and preparation sections of the Exploratory Analysis and Modeling notebooks for further detail.

+## Quick Summary

+In Exploratory Analysis:
+* Missing/erroneous data was identified in two features, and preprocessing steps were developed to address the issue, and
+* 14 features were selected based on preliminary modeling and feature importance analysis.

+In Modeling:
+* These 14 selected features and the preprocessing steps developed to address the missing/erroneous were implemented to develop a new series of models, using the training data set above split into a smaller training set and a validation set;
+* A new model was developed with monotonicity constraints applied to five features, based on concerns identified in partial dependency plots;
+* The development models were assessed for accuracy, overfitting, weakspots, and resilience; and
+* A final model was developed and tested for accuracy against the test dataset.

-## Conclusions and Future Directions
+## Conclusions & Future Directions

-## Additional Discussion
+The final model's ROC-AUC, precision, and recall are all about 0.96, a pretty good model.

+However, the final model has not been assessed for overfitting, weakspots, or resilience; this should be addressed.
+Regularization was not applied and no cross-validation was used to optimize parameters; both should be considered.
+Additionally, some method for model deployment should be developed.